 (f) gather information for their employment overseas;

-(g) be briefed on the requirements of a UK based customer, provided any work for the customer is done outside of the UK.
+(g) be briefed on the requirements of a UK based customer, provided they do their work for the customer outside the UK.

 Business – corporate / Intra-corporate activities

 Besides, an employee of an overseas-based company may:

 (c) provide training;

 (d) share skills and knowledge; on a specific internal project with UK employees of the same corporate group.
 However, this employee cannot work directly with clients.